Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

     "data": "0"
 }
  ```
  * Then we need to set the SDA and SCL gpio pin numbers.
-Actually I don't think you can use arbitray gpio pin number as I²C because not every gpio has the same behavior (like frequency etc) as a normal I²C.
-So usually hardware platform vendor reserve some set of gpios as I²C.
+Usually hardware platform vendor reserve some set of gpios as I²C.
 They will encapsulate those gpios and we just use them.
 In Qualcomm, they design normal gpio pin number from 159 ~ 174 as what they call "SSC GPIO".
 That is:</br>
  ```
 GPIO_159~GPIO_174 == SSC_0~SSC_15
  ```